 - Consider an offshore trust or pre-immigration trust to protect assets and for succession planning.

 Let’s look at each pre-immigration tax planning step in more detail.

 The US taxes capital gains, meaning the difference between the sales price of an asset and the lower price you acquired it for (your basis).
 The asset could be stock, mutual funds, a business, real estate, etc.

-In case of a business, your basis is the money you invested in the business.
+In the case of a business, your basis is the money you invested in the business.
 If you inherited any assets, the basis is not the original buying price but the value at the time the person died and you inherited it.
-This is called “stepped-up basis”.
+This is called a “stepped-up basis”.